seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 Assembly Printer
 ================

-During the code emission stage, the code generator may utilize an LLVM pass to produce assembly output.
-To do this, you want to implement the code for a printer that converts LLVM IR to a GAS-format assembly language for your target machine, using the following steps:
+During the code emission stage, the code generator may utilize an LLVM37 pass to produce assembly output.
+To do this, you want to implement the code for a printer that converts LLVM37 IR to a GAS-format assembly language for your target machine, using the following steps:

 * Define all the assembly strings for your target, adding them to the